England women's under-19 cricket team: History

 Since 2000, English Under-19 cricket teams have been formed to play matches against other national age-group and development teams.
 These matches carried no formal ICC designation.

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament eventually took place in January 2023 in South Africa.
 As a Full Member of the ICC, England qualified automatically for the tournament.

 England announced their 15-player squad for the tournament on 18 October 2022.
-Chris Guest, Head Coach of The Blaze, was chosen as Head Coach of the side for the tournament, assisted by Laura Marsh and Darren Franklin.
-Grace Scrivens was later named as captain of the side.
-The side went unbeaten throughout the tournament to reach the final, but lost to India in the final by 7 wickets.
+Chris Guest, Head Coach of The Blaze, was chosen as Head Coach of the team for the tournament, assisted by Laura Marsh and Darren Franklin.
+Grace Scrivens was later named as captain of the team.
+The team went unbeaten throughout the tournament to reach the final, but lost to India in the final by 7 wickets.
 England captain Grace Scrivens was named Player of the Tournament.